Empúries: Archaeological remains

 Although the precise location of the town was known since the 15th century, it was only in the 20th century that systematic excavations were carried out.
 The site is known as Ampurias.
 The first official excavations started in 1908 and were held by the Junta de Museus de Barcelona and directed by Emili Gandia i Ortega under the instructions of Josep Puig i Cadafalch and Pere Bosch-Gimpera.
 These excavations are still going on.

 Palaiapolis

 The island on which the Palaiopolis was situated is now part of the mainland and is the site of the medieval village of Sant Martí d'Empúries.
 The former harbor has silted up as well.
 Hardly any excavation has been done here.

 After the founding of the Neapolis, the old city seems to have functioned as an acropolis (fortress and temple).
 Strabo mentions a temple dedicated to Artemis at this site.

 Neapolis

 A Greek mosaic in the Neapolis.
 The Greek word "Ηδύκοιτος" ("the pleasure of lying down") is at the top.

-The Neapolis consisted of a walled precinct with an irregular ground plan of 200 by 130 m.
-The walls were built, and repeatedly modified in the period from the 5th to the 2nd century BC.
+The Neapolis consisted of a walled precinct with an irregular ground plan of 200x130 m The walls were built, and repeatedly modified in the period from the 5th to the 2nd century BC.
 To the west the wall separated the Neapolis from the Iberian town of Indika.